MethodsAndPractices/vsteam/docs/Remove-VSTeamAccessControlEntry.md

 ## NOTES

-### This function outputs a warning if the ACE removal from the ACL returns $False.
+### This function outputs a non-terminating error if the ACE removal from the ACL returns $False.
 This can be due to the wrong descriptor being provided, or the descriptor already not being on the ACL.

 ## RELATED LINKS